 Cabbage demands even moisture to produce good heads.
 Mulch with compost, finely ground leaves, or finely ground bark to keep the soil cool and moist and to keep down weeds.
 Water regularly, applying 1 to 1.5 inches of water per week if it doesn’t rain.
 You can measure the amount of water with a rain gauge left in the garden.

 Fertilize plants again with a liquid fertilizer such as fish emulsion or 20-20-20 after they begin to develop new leaves and when they start forming heads.

 The best way to avoid problems is to keep your cabbage healthy and keep your garden clean.
 The main insect pests include cabbage loopers, slugs, imported cabbageworms, cabbage root maggots, aphids, and flea beetles.
-Disease problems include black leg, black rot, clubroot, and yellows.
-To prevent diseases from building up in the soil, avoid planting cabbage or other cole crops in the same spot each year.
-Rotate with a non-cole crop for 2 years before returning to the same spot.
+Disease problems include black leg, black rot, and clubroot.
+To help prevent diseases from building up in the soil, avoid planting cabbage or other “cole crops” (such as kale, collards, kohlrabi, broccoli, Brussels sprouts, and cauliflower) in the same spot each year.
+Rotate with a crop from a different family for 2 years before returning to the same spot.